Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 In fact, a G color grade is often the most popular choice for an engagement ring diamond because of this advantage.

-Many buyers find it to be the sweet spot between a lower price without obvious yellow.
+Many buyers find a G color grade to be the sweet spot between a lower price without obvious yellow.

 But you often don’t need to go as high as G to find a diamond that fits that criteria.

-Many I and J diamonds appear colorless to the naked eye as well, like the I diamond below.
+Many I and J diamonds appear colorless to the naked eye as well, even though you’re approaching the “faint” category.

 Cons